8 things that might surprise you about the holidays in Madrid

 On the afternoon and evening of January 5th, most cities and towns hold a cabalgata, a sort of parade with floats, camels, and of course, the Three Kings.
 Parents take their kids to see the spectacle, and the Kings throw candy to the crowd.

 Here in Madrid, the route goes from Nuevos Ministerios to the city hall at Cibeles, starting around 6:30 PM.

-And there’s some good news this year: the city council is eliminating blackface from the celebration.
+And there’s some good news in recent years: the city council is eliminating blackface from the celebration.
 In previous years, Balthazar (the Babylonian king) has always been played by a local politician with his face painted black.

 In recent years, as a gesture to the new, multicultural Madrid, they’ve decided to hire a real black person for the job… finally!